raulmaulidhino-dev/kbc-quizzes-game/README.md

-# kbc-quizzes-game
+# KBC (Kaun Banega Crorepati) QUIZZES GAME
+• Originally from an Indian game show named the same name, Kaun Banega Crorepati a.k.a.
+KBC
-I'm sorry if the features are limited!
+• I'm sorry if the features are limited!